collapsed-stacks/startups/questions/3047/llc-for-ios-app-just-delaware-or-my-state-too.md

 - tagged: `legal`, `mobile-apps`, `business-registration`, `delaware`, `california`
 - score: 3

-<p>I am going to publish an app on the App Store here soon.
-I physically reside in California. </p>
+I am going to publish an app on the App Store here soon.
+I physically reside in California.

-<p>Since my app does not have a physical presence, can I form the LLC in just Delaware or do I need to register in California as well?  </p>
+Since my app does not have a physical presence, can I form the LLC in just Delaware or do I need to register in California as well?

-<p>Trying to avoid expense, delay and complications; all of which I associate with the SoS and FTB in California. </p>
+Trying to avoid expense, delay and complications; all of which I associate with the SoS and FTB in California.

 ## Answer 3048